webgiss/webgeo-extension/README.md

 # webgeo extension

-**webgeo extension** is an extension to navigate from and to various mapping websites (google maps, openstreetmap, geoportail, nullschool, blitzortung, webgeo) using WebGeo ( https://webgiss.github.io/webgeo/ ) as hub to navigate from one to another.
+**webgeo extension** is an extension to navigate from and to various mapping websites (google maps, openstreetmap, bing maps, geoportail, nullschool, blitzortung, webgeo) using WebGeo ( https://webgiss.github.io/webgeo/ ) as hub to navigate from one to another.

 Links:
 * **project** : https://github.com/webgiss/webgeo-extension